A single copy of this article may be reprinted for personal, noncommercial use only.

 Alzheimer's: Tips for effective communication

-When you try to communicate with a loved one who has Alzheimer's disease, you may feel like you've dropped through the rabbit hole into Alice's wonderland.
+When you try to communicate with a loved one living with Alzheimer's disease, you may feel like you've dropped through the rabbit hole into Alice's wonderland.

-Because Alzheimer's disease slowly erodes communication skills, your loved one's words and behavior may make little or no sense to you.
-In turn, your loved one may have just as much trouble deciphering your words.
+Because Alzheimer's disease slowly erodes verbal communication skills, your loved one's words and expressions may make little or no sense to you.
+In turn, your loved one may have trouble deciphering your words.
 The resulting misunderstandings can fray tempers all around, making communication even more difficult.
 Here's help easing the frustration.

 What to expect